Finding out I had ADHD changed my life

 It bothers me when people talk about ADHD being a “made up” disorder or tell us we just need to “try harder.”

-When studied, ADHDers actually show more effort and work than anyone they are compared to but still get much less accomplished.
-We’re trying–the challenge is called executive functioning issues and it’s a pain that we share with individuals with Autism.
+ADHDers give more effort than anyone they are compared to but still get much less accomplished.

 Imagine this: you had something terrible happen a few days ago and because of that you haven’t slept at all in the last several nights.
 You haven’t eaten in days and you keep getting calls and texts from people asking you what happened.